apache/samza/docs/learn/documentation/0.7.0/jobs/logging.md

 #### STDOUT

-YARN pipes all STDOUT and STDERR output to logs/stdout and logs/stderr, respectively.
+Samza's [ApplicationMaster](../yarn/application-master.html) pipes all STDOUT and STDERR output to logs/stdout and logs/stderr, respectively.
 These files are never rotated.

 ## [Application Master &raquo;](../yarn/application-master.html)